 Q: How is the vaccine given?

-The inactivated vaccine is given as an injection in the deltoid muscle.
+The inactivated vaccine is given as an injection in the deltoid muscle at our Fort Collins vaccination clinic.
 The live attenuated vaccine is sprayed into the nose.

 Immunization Action Coalition